 Emerging Poets Fellowship at Poets House

 The program includes weekly writing workshops, mentoring sessions, meetings with guest speakers, free access to Poets House's events and archival resources and culminates in a final group reading.
-Transportation support is available for participants.
+Each participant will receive a $500 honorarium for their participation and a stipend of $100 to cover travel expenses.
+There may also be some funding to help participants pay childcare expenses.
 The application process is competitive; tuition is free to those accepted into the program.

 The 2015 Emerging Poets Fellowship will meet Tuesday evenings, from March 3 to June 2, 2015.
 There will also be a special daylong session on one Saturday (date to be determined).
 A final public reading will take place on June 2, 2015.
 Fellows will also meet one–on–one with the workshop leader and distinguished guests at times to be determined.
 Special visits from editors and publishers will be part of the program.
 Fellows are encouraged to attend events at Poets House throughout the spring.

 The 2015 Emerging Poets Fellowship workshop will be taught by poet Rachel Eliza Griffiths.
 Distinguished Visiting Faculty includes Natalie Diaz, Cornelius Eady, Nguyen Phan Que Mai and Bruce Weigl.

 Cornelius Eady is the author of eight books of poetry, including Hardheaded Weather: New and Selected Poems (2008).
 His second book, Victims of the Latest Dance Craze, won the Lamont Prize from the Academy of American Poets in 1985; in 2001 Brutal Imagination was a finalist for the National Book Award.
 His work in theater includes the libretto for an opera, “Running Man,” which was a finalist for the Pulitzer Prize in Drama in 1999.
 In 1996 Eady co-founded, with writer Toi Derricotte, the Cave Canem summer workshop/retreat for African American poets.
 He is Professor of English and the Miller Family Endowed Chair in Literature and Writing at the University of Missouri-Columbia.